Table of Contents

 Chilies aren't just about heat—they also bring a wide array of flavors and aromas.
 Some are smoky, some are sweet, and others have a citrusy or floral note.
 For instance, the habanero has a fruity, almost tropical scent, while the chipotle offers a deep, smoky flavor that adds complexity to sauces and stews.

-Practical Tips for Handling Chili Different Types
+Practical Tips for Handling Chili Types

-Working with chili different types can be both fun and challenging.
+Working with chili types can be both fun and challenging.
 Here are some tips to help you handle them safely and effectively:

 - Wear gloves when handling hot chilies to avoid burning your skin.
 Even the oils on your hands can transfer to your eyes or mouth.